-Certified CCS professionals must obtain six (6) clock hours of continuing education during the twoyear certification period to qualify for recertification.
+Certified CCS professionals must obtain six (6) clock hours of continuing education during the two-year certification period to qualify for recertification.
+The six hours may be a part of the 40 hours obtained for the IADC, IAADC, or CCJP.